Picolo

-Picolo is the name of a character created by Paul Buissonneau for Canadian Broadcasting Corporation (CBC).
+Picolo is the name of a character created by Paul Buissonneau for the Canadian Broadcasting Corporation (CBC).
 Picolo is also the title track of several program series with Paul Buissonneau in the title role aired on television channel CBC.
 For several years, even in official sources, the spelling Picolo or Piccolo is used.

 Original Character

 It all began in the summer of 1956, when Fernand Golden Buissonneau asked Paul to write the texts of the Picolo series and personify the title role.
 In this 13-part series, Picolo spoke with characters from fairy tales (Bluebeard, Little Red Riding Hood, Puss in Boots the Cadet Rousselle, Tom Thumb, Mother Michel, etc.).
 In this series, we also met Claude Préfontaine and Gilles Gauthier.

 The costume was made from a drawing by Francoise Charbonneau.

 Thereafter, from the 1956-1957 season, Picolo also became a character in La Boîte à Surprise (The Surprise Box).
 He addressed the themes of the Commedia dell'arte with Pulcinella, Harlequin, etc.

 Also as part of La Boîte à Surprise, another series of 33 episodes that focuses on the areas of France was made.

 Paul Buissonneau created a third series, as part of the Surprise Box with Picolo "Picolo and objects".
 This is a 15-minute program.
 It was rebroadcast on Wednesday morning 17 and 24 May 1967.